cirosantilli/linux-cheat/desktop/README.md

 - `/usr/share/themes/`
 - `~/.themes/`

-Those folders contain themes for gtk and window managers.
+Those folders contain themes for GTK and window managers.

-Each dire structure is like:
+Each directory structure is like:

 - `/usr/share/themes/theme-name/gtk-2.0`
 - `/usr/share/themes/theme-name/openbox-3.0`

 TODO where are Qt themes stored?